Plays By People ~ The New Jersey Theatre Alliance’s annual Stages Festival

 Born in New York, Josh spent most of his life growing up in New Jersey.
 He came to live at Matheny in the late 1960s and, according to Josh, was one of the youngest clients to live at the facility.
 Personable and friendly, Josh has thrived in a number of community settings.
 His continued independence has led him to employment at Bristol Glenn Assisted Living (delivering mail and helping with crafts), Somerset County Board of Elections (assisting with the compiling of addresses and party affiliations), the Bridgewater Library (volunteering to arrange the adult comic books and graphic novels by alphabetical order) and other positions.

 Josh is also one of 10 artists selected to participate in the second year of the CSA (Community Supported Art Garden).
 Done in partnership between Arts Access and Arts Unbound, the Kessler-supported program connects artists with disabilities with the art-buying public.
-Each artist is offered a path to employment as a professional artist, receiving vocational training, and given a stipend and a stipend to create 50 pieces of art.
+Each artist is offered a path to employment as a professional artist, receiving vocational training, and given a stipend to create 50 pieces of art.

 “I am really excited about CSA,” said Josh.
 “It gives me the opportunity to spread my artwork around the state.
 I will be doing limited edition pieces of my choosing on what gets put on, which is going to be awesome.”
 For more information, log on to www.artgardencsa.org.